Maris27/-Project-Analysis-the-U.s-Super-store./README.md

 4.Average profit per region for (4) four years

-5.Determin the profit for two years over company percentage
+5.Total number of sales recorded for the previous years

+6.